 So your game in on Steam.
 Great, now what?

 In today’s gaming world we cannot imagine games without Steam – digital distribution platform that was developed by Valve Corporation about 10 years ago.

 Some might say that the PC gaming is dead, but some will argue and say that PC gaming is still very much alive thanks to Steam which provides different services starting from digital rights management, multiplayer game hosting and social networking.

 Over the years Steam has leveled the playing industry in many ways and without this service today most game developers cannot imagine bringing their titles to the market.

 With so much influence in the industry and around 125 million users in its database, Steam has become a key point for games marketers who want to help developers get as much players as possible for their games.

 Even though it’s not easy to launch your game on Steam, it’s even harder to get players and raise sales while your game is on the platform.
-Valve keep it’s community management on track by providing tips and advices on how to get as much as possible from Steam, so here are several wish list points to consider if you want to get more from Steam for your game:
+Valve keep it’s community management on track by providing tips and advices on how to get as much as possible from the platform, so here are several wish list points to consider if you want to get more from Steam for your game:

 - Work on getting more useful user reviews – if you look at other games on Steam, you will see that almost everyone has at least “very positive” review score.
 To get more sales running you need more players who can view or buy your game if you have a good game to begin with.
 But most gamers don’t really bother to share their reviews and Valve doesn’t have any reliable metric of whether a game is great or not besides sales numbers.
 So what you can do is simply create a gamify way for people to write reviews the same way a lot of other things in Steam are gamified.
 For example, offer a trading card or a coupon for being among the first 200 people to review a game.